BigBIueWhale/deep_intent_search/README.md

 - **RAG**- allows a smart LLM to get the precise information it needs for in-context learning to actually work, as opposed to current RAG implementations that fail at having a model truly learn what it needs to know.

-- **Law**- can do the menial job of searching through a large book of laws (or precendences) to find specific sections that are relevant to the case of interest.
+- **Law**- can do the menial job of searching through a large book of laws (or precedents) to find specific sections that are relevant to the case of interest.

 - **Police / Intelligence Agencies**- can be a game-changing tool for professional detectives that might read through boring logs and reports, 99% of which are not relevant to the case being researched.